openapi-contrib/openapi-schema-to-json-schema/README.md

 * converts OpenAPI v3.0 Parameter Object to JSON Schema Draft 4
 * deletes `nullable` and adds `"null"` to `type` array if `nullable` is `true`
 * supports deep structures with nested `allOf`s etc.
-* removes [OpenAPI specific properties](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#fixed-fields-20) such as `discriminator`, `deprecated` etc. unless specified otherwise
+* removes [OpenAPI specific properties](https://spec.openapis.org/oas/v3.0.3.html#fixed-fields-20) such as `discriminator`, `deprecated` etc. unless specified otherwise
 * optionally supports `patternProperties` with `x-patternProperties` in the Schema Object

-**NOTE**: `$ref`s are not handled in any way, so please use a resolver such as [json-ref-resolver](https://github.com/stoplightio/json-ref-resolver) prior to using this package.
+**NOTE**: `$ref`s are not handled in any way, so please use a resolver such as [json-schema-ref-parser](https://github.com/APIDevTools/json-schema-ref-parser) or [swagger-cli bundle](https://www.npmjs.com/package/swagger-cli) prior to using this package.

 ## Installation